 The study of Ely carroll DNA began with a preliminary modal DNA for relatively small number of people who had Ely Carroll names and DNA similar.
-This modal DNA evolved into a modal DNA, based on data from the Ely Carroll DNA Project, under the user ID of TG7S3 at Ysearch.
-This TG7S3 Ely Carroll Modal DNA is now the one used in this study.
+This modal DNA evolved into a modal DNA, based on data from the Ely Carroll DNA Project.
+This Ely Carroll Modal DNA is now the one used in this study.
 Since June 2009 the database of people with Ely Carroll DNA has expanded and the modal has been recomputed.
 Each time, the modal has remained the same.

 A reference group was put together of people who do not have the Ely Carroll DNA.
 This group helps to understand the uniqueness of Ely Carroll DNA, such as marker 492=11.